Vignesh-Venkatesh/Vignesh-Venkatesh/README.md

 **Skills:** ***Python***

-- 🌱 I’m currently learning Python Machine Learning, C++
+- 🌱 I’m currently learning Python Data Science, C++
-- 👯 I’m looking to collaborate on some OP open source projects.
+- 👯 I’m looking to collaborate on some open source projects.
 - 🤔 I’m looking for help with starting out in open source.